Reborn doll: Kits

 A reborn can be created from a blank kit as opposed to reborning a whole manufactured doll.
 Manufacturers have reacted to the growing trend of artists transforming dolls by hiring reborn artists to become doll sculptors and design doll molds and kits.

-There are also many independent sculptors who create their own line of kits.

-Realborns are a type of blank kit for reborning that are made by taking 3D digital scans of a real baby instead of an artist sculpting by hand.
-These are usually newborns, sometimes they produce a kit of the same baby again at 3 or 7 months.

 When reborning from a kit, the first several steps of the process are completed by reborn sculpt artists and doll manufacturers.
-The kits come as a disassembled blank baby ready to be reborned.
-Supplies can be purchased separately.
+The kit comes as a disassembled blank baby doll ready to be reborned, and select supplies.
+Other supplies not provided in the kit can be purchased separately.

-Reborn doll kits usually cost $30-$200

 Supplies

-Starter kits are equipped with basic reborning necessities such as limbs, faces, heads, paint brushes, eyelashes, acrylic/glass eyes, weighting pellets, 'heat set' or air dry paints, cloth bodies, cable ties, nose drill bits, fake tears, thinning shears, cosmetic foam wedges, cotton dipped applicators, and glue.
+Starter kits are equipped with basic reborning necessities such as limbs, faces, heads, paint brushes, eyelashes, acrylic/glass eyes, weighting pellets, "heat set" or air dry paints, cloth bodies, cable ties, nose drill bits, fake tears, thinning shears, cosmetic foam wedges, cotton dipped applicators, and glue.
 These supplies may be purchased separately from a variety of retailers.
 The nose drill bits are used for creating and perfecting the nostrils of the doll.
 Acetone or a paint thinner medium is needed for removing the factory paint from the doll.
 Hair is an optional choice to add to a doll.
 Fine mohair, human hair, or wigs are usually used, but it is found in a variety of types.
 Rooting tools are utilized for this process and are available in numerous sizes 20, 36, 38, 40, and 42.
 The smaller the number the thicker the needle which will grab more hair and leave a bigger hole in the head of the doll.
 Eyes for a reborn doll are offered in a variety of brands and sizes.